duglin/helloworld/README.md

 ```
 $ curl -sf helloworld.default.kndemo.us-south.containers.appdomain.cloud
-00003: Now is the time for all good...
+7vh75: Now is the time for all good...
 ```

 There ya go!
-Notice it say "0003" not "0002", and shows our new text instead of `Hello World!`.
+Notice it say "7vh75" not "p8c2v", and shows our new text instead of `Hello World!`.

+Save the revision name you see, you'll need that in the next section.

 ### A/B Testing